lelandpaul/ringingroom/README.md

  - In the project root, run `flask run`
  - This will give you a local address where you can access the app

+### Environment Variables / Feature Flags

+- `$RR_ENABLE_WHEATLEY`: If set to `1` Wheatley will be enabled, otherwise Wheatley will be disabled.
+- `$RR_WHEATLEY_PATH`: Sets the path to the Wheatley executable.
+If unset, will use the 'wheatley' command.

 ## API